 This is a slightly more complex option, as many insurance providers might not be willing to offer you a multi-property deal for your situation.
 It’s available with some insurers, but there’s definitely less of a selection to choose from, which could result in higher premiums.

 How much does landlord insurance cost in the UK?

-The cost of landlord insurance has been estimated at around £120-£220 per year on average, depending on the provider and level of cover offered by the policy.
+The cost of landlord insurance has been estimated at around £120-£220 per year on average, depending on the provider and level of cover offered by the policy and chosen by you.

-It varies massively and it is near-impossible to gauge an accurate estimation of how much landlord insurance will cost you without knowing your specific requirements, but the price generally depends on the size of the property and the policy you choose.
+As you can see, the cost varies massively and it is near-impossible to gauge an accurate estimation of how much landlord insurance will cost you without knowing your specific requirements, but the price generally depends on the size of the property and the policy you choose, plus any extras.

 Rather than making your decision based on price alone, it is important to choose the policy that best suits your personal situation and needs.
 Why?
-Because although it may seem great to pay less premiums at the time, it could come back to haunt you should you be caught up in a legal battle without property owners’ liability insurance, or if you miss out on valuable income without unoccupied property cover, for example.
+Because although it may seem great to pay less premiums at the time, it could come back to haunt you should you be caught up in a legal battle without property owners’ liability insurance, or if you miss out on valuable income without rent insurance, for example.